TheRubinski/TheRubinski/README.md

 ### 👋 Hello there

 #### I'm Ruben.
-Here you can take a look into my most recent Projects.
+There's not much to show here, but feel free to take a look.

 - 🌱 I'm interested in Visual Computing, Data Science and a lot more
 - 📖 I recently completed my second Bachelor's degree.
 In computer science.